 When making this dish, use a good quality steak.
 High-end restaurants opt for the fancy cuts such as filet mignon for a tender and juicy steak.
 I make mine with less expensive cuts like sirloins or tri tips.
 You may have to chew a little more, but the flavor is all the same.
 Like all good steaks, do not overcook it!
 Medium rare is the way to go.
 Anything over that is blasphemy.

 - 2 lbs sirloin (trim off excess fat and cut into 1-inch cubes)

 - 1 teaspoon granulated sugar

 - 1 teaspoon salt

 - 1/2 teaspoon black pepper

 - 2 tablespoons vegetable oil

 - 1 small red, white or yellow onion (slice into thin wedges)

-- To marinate the beef, add the beef, sugar, salt, black pepper and vegetable oil (1 tablespoon) in a bowl and mix well.
-Marinate for 1 to 2 hours at room temperature or overnight in fridge for best results.
+- In large bowl, marinate beef with sugar, salt, black pepper, and minced garlic for at least one hour at room temperature or overnight in fridge for best results.

-- Prepare the lime dipping sauce.
-Mix together the lime juice, salt and pepper.
+- Mix together the lime juice, salt and pepper.